Karpova-Lab/cerebro/Documentation_src/source/index.rst

     text-decoration: none;
     display: inline-block;
     font-size: 18px;
-    border-radius:15px">Files on GitHub</a>
+    border-radius:15px">View files on GitHub</a>
   </div>

 This project was developed by Andy Lustig in the `Karpova Lab at Janelia Research Campus <https://www.janelia.org/lab/karpova-lab>`_.
-If you have any questions you can contact him at lustiga@janelia.hhmi.org
+If you have any questions you may contact him at lustiga@janelia.hhmi.org

 Contents